Ken Clarke: UK plainly losing war on drugs

 Mr Clarke said: "What has improved is the co-ordination between departments.
 I was once given the thankless task of co-ordinating the government's whole approach to drugs, pulling together the work of the different departments in the late 1980s.

 "It was a complete waste of time.
 I did not have sufficient seniority in the government to get anybody to take the faintest notice of me."

 In January, the entrepreneur and campaigner Sir Richard Branson told the committee that abuse of illegal substances should be treated as a health issue, while only suppliers should be the people facing tough penalties.

-But Mr Clarke said: "The government has no intention whatever of changing the criminal law on drugs."'Learning from the past'
+But Mr Clarke said: "The government has no intention whatever of changing the criminal law on drugs."